rlaisqls/TIL/데브옵스 DevOps/AWS/SAA 오답노트 1-3.md

   - **When you apply a retention periond to an object version ecplictly, you specify a `Retain Until Date` for the object version**
     - You can place a retention period on an object version either explictly or through a bucket default setting.
 When you apply a retention period to an object version expliciyly, you specify a `Retain Until Date` for the object version.
 Amazon S3 stores the Retain Until Date setting in the object version's metadata and protects the object version until the retention period expires.
   - **Defferent versions of a single object can have different retention mades and periods.**
     - Like all other Object Lock settings, retention periods apply to individual object versions.
-Defferent versions of a single object can have different retention medes and periods.
+Defferent versions of a single object can have different retention modes and periods.
     - For example, suppose that you have an object that is 15 days into a 30-day retention period, and you PUT an object into S3 with the same name and a 60-day retention period.
 In this case, your PUT succeeds, and S3 creates a new cersion of the object with a 60-day retention period.
 The olderversion maintains its original retention period and becomes deletable in 15 days.

 ---